juliasliu/juliasliu.github.io/_posts/2020-08-23-welcome-to-my-jekyll-website.markdown

 The home page of my website features an animated Apple Memoji made by yours truly.
 I used my iPad to record my facial movements, as my ancient iPhone 8 was incapable of such advanced technology.
 Then, I exported the video to my computer, where I realized to my disappointment that it was not transparent.
 Thus, I went down a journey of converting the video to a GIF and then proceeding to flip through all *80 frames of the GIF file* and deleting the non-transparent backgrounds.
 And voila––now you can see my floating head upon entering my website!

 One thing I struggled with for my old website was communicating myself and my experiences.
 This resulted in a messy amalgamation of the list of classes I took, my job and club descriptions, awards and honors I received, and the skills I had, all in one long scroll.
-I never really liked the style of regurgitation of my resume on my website, as it seemed unnecessary and pretentious.
+I never really liked the style of regurgitation of my resume on my website and wanted to change it.

 Thus, I got rid of the page entirely.
 R.I.P.

 Instead, I focused on dividing my attention between an About page and a Work page.
-The former I used to basically write my resume in paragraph form, with a personality teaser at the bottom.
+The former I used to basically write my resume in paragraph form.
+(Insert a painful amount of emojis here.)
 The latter served as a portfolio of my projects.
 I sincerely hope you enjoy reading the narcissistic display of all that I have to offer to the world wide webs.

 A crystal ball would probably tell me that my website will drastically change in the future.
 Who knows how many iterations *juliasliu.com* will undergo before its final form.
 Only time will tell.